ess-dmsc-dram/documents/meeting_notes/January_2017/scanning.md

   ```

 - Roman:
-  - Following up on the example above for `solidAngle`: Adapt `InstrumentView` to support scanning instruments (consider using `DetectorInfo` as a first step).
+  - Following up on the example above for `solidAngle`: Adapt `InstrumentView` to support scanning instruments (consider using `DetectorInfo` as a first step, without scanning and time index).
   - Get an overview of geometry related code in `Geometry` module.
 What is actively used (and by what) in Mantid?
 What parts would we need to extract?

 ### MDWorkspaces